mlschneid/country-distance/README.md

 country-distance
 ================

-Distances.csv contains a list of every country (in google-country.csv) and the distance between every other country.
+'output/distances.csv' contains a list of every country (in google-country.csv) and the distance between every other country.

-Usage: 'python ./distance.py > distances.csv'
+Usage: 'python ./distance.py > your_file.csv'

+-- or --

+'python ./distance.py -o matrix > your_file.csv' to format the output into a matrix

 Distance are in kilometers.